 The Nominating and Corporate Governance Committee is appointed to assist the Board in discharging its responsibilities relating to (i) identifying and recommending qualified individuals for service on the Board and its committees, (ii) evaluating the composition of the Board and its committees, (iii) reviewing the Company's governance policies and procedures, and (iv) overseeing the evaluation of the Board and its committees.
 The Nominating and Corporate Governance Committee is also charged with reviewing management succession plans with our Chief Executive Officer and with periodically reviewing and assessing the adequacy of the Company's Governance Policy and Code of Business Conduct and Ethics and recommending to the Board any proposed changes that the Nominating and Corporate Governance Committee deems necessary or advisable.
-The Nominating and Corporate Governance Committee with NASDAQ listing standards and our Governance Policy, that each member of the Nominating and Corporate Governance Committee is an independent director.
-The Nominating and Corporate Governance Committee met twice during fiscal year 2021.
+The Nominating and Corporate Governance Committee asks and responsibilities as more fully described in its charter.
+The Board has determined, in accordance with NASDAQ listing standards and our Governance Policy, that each member of the Nominating and Corporate Governance Committee is an independent director.
+The Nominating and Corporate Governance Committee met twice during fiscal year 2022.
 For additional information regarding the Nominating and Corporate Governance Committee, see "Corporate Governance-Director Nominations."